karimelshami/chat-app/README.md

         "lastseen":null}]
     }

-7. Get all conversations for one user
+7. Get all conversations for one user *used*

     /conversation/user/:id
     GET